Component: Form management - Data management

 Introduction

-Data management provides an efficient way to organize the interaction between Form and Casewhere data models.
-The form admin can configure the field mappings between Casewhere data models and the Form, in which the data model defines the data object's structure and the Form determines how the data object looks like to the user.
+Data management provides an efficient way to organize the interaction between the Form and Casewhere data models.
+The form admin can configure the field mappings between Casewhere data models and the Form, where the data model defines the data object's structure and the Form determines how the data object looks to the user.

 Once the mapping has been configured, the data object can be created, read, deleted, and queried via the Form.